KANUBALAD/NLP-Projects/README.md

 #### 1. Fake or True News Project Using Naive Bayes Classifier

-Dataset can be downloaded from Kaggle using this link [link ](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset/code)
+Dataset can be downloaded from Kaggle using this [link ](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset/code)

-#### Project Goal:
+	**Project Goal:**
 		Use data set to make an algorithm able to determine if an article is fake news or not ?

+#### 2. Language Identifier